Program Contact: Donn Johnson 203-582-8205

 The Accelerated Dual-Degree BS in Economics/MS in Accounting (3+1) program offers highly motivated students an opportunity to earn a bachelor’s degree in economics and a master’s degree in accounting from the School of Business in just 4 years.
 Both degrees are completed in full without compromise.

 This program offers advantages to students who have a passion for economics and ambitions for a career that combines economics and accounting.
 The study of economics develops your critical thinking and analytical skills.
-A student who wishes to have his or her resume stand out from the pack, while developing the above skills and earning a respected degree in business might consider this 3+1 program as a differentiator.
+Students who would like to have their resume stand out from the pack, while developing an exceptional skillset and earning a respected degree in business, might consider this 3+1 program as a differentiator.

 Additionally, this program offers advantages to students who wish to pursue careers in professional services firms, business corporations, governmental agencies, and business consulting firms among others.
 The program uniquely qualifies these graduates as accounting professionals in public and private accounting, as well as in government.
 By pairing their passion for economics with the Master of Science in Accounting, economics students substantially increase their employability and earning power upon graduation without compromising the personal, interpersonal and intellectual growth that a liberal arts education offers.

 Students in the accelerated dual-degree BS in Economics/MS in Accounting (3+1) must complete:

 |EC 111||Principles of Microeconomics||3|

 |Foreign Language 101||3|